What is Naturopathy?

-- Prevention (Praevenire).
-Healthy lifestyle choices serve to prevent imbalances and promote good health (ANPA, 2018)
+6. Prevention (Praevenire): Promoting healthy lifestyle choices to prevent imbalances and foster good health (ANPA, 2018).

 Refererences